Treating your sore and weak hip flexors and hamstrings to avoid lower back pain

-Tight hamstrings are often very uncomfortable to stretch and we find ourselves trying to avoid it as much as possible.
-We tend to favor bending the back rather than tilting our hips because of the discomfort we feel from tight hamstrings.
+Tight hamstrings are often very uncomfortable to stretch, and we find ourselves trying to avoid it as much as possible.
+We tend to favour bending the back rather than tilting our hips because of the discomfort we feel from tight hamstrings.

 The Hamstring Group

 The three major hamstrings as seen in figure 6.2 are the biceps femoris, semitendinosus, and the semimembranosus muscles.
-These muscle are very difficult to stretch and require sincere effort, time and patience to achieve long term results.
+These muscles are very challenging to stretch and require sincere effort, time and patience to achieve long-term results.

-Tightness of a muscle is usually the result of lifestyle but can sometimes be a natural condition in an individual.
-The solution however, is always to lengthen the muscle with stretching.
+The tightness of a muscle is usually the result of lifestyle but can sometimes be a natural condition in an individual.
+The better solution, however, is always to lengthen the muscle with stretching.